IriLrnr/EvIBM/DETAILED.md

 Modeling simplified evolution can give insights to those answers, but first we need our model to work as we think nature would, considering the parts we think are important in the long timescale, and removing the ones that we don't.

-A good question to ask is **what we expect from the model at this point?** Because the code is based on a model that has already been implemented before, we have some results to look for.
-With the used parameters, those are:

-- After 1000 generations, the formation of 20 to 30 species.

-	_In this version, we are obtaining 30 to 50 species_

-- The growth begins around generation 500

-	_The growth is beginning at generation 140_

-- The individuals continue homogeneously distributed

-	_Patterns and aglutination are observed_

 ### Overview <a name="overview"></a>

 Our model begins with a single species, homogeneously distributed over a two-dimensional space, of identical individuals (genomically).
 This species is composed by individuals, who reproduce sexually (it is the only thing they do).
 They leave their children to do the same, and die :( .